yodrew/yodrew.github.io/_pages/make.md

 1. table or desk
 2. measure
 	1. Note: before purchase, test tools for accuracy, which can vary between identical tools, even of good brands.
 Instructions below.
-	2. metric ruler, 45-50cm, clear plastic.
+	2. metric ruler, 45--50cm, clear plastic.
 If reproducing plans by hand rather than printing them, also get a 30cm [Incra ruler](https://www.incra.com).
 For its effortless marking precision, I recommend it for making anything at all ever.
 It's the greatest hand tool I have ever used.
+	3. metric measuring tape, 5m
+		1. common in dollar stores and Harbor Freight Tools in America
+		2. hook tape on end of meter stick and compare marks for accuracy of external measurement
+		3. push end of meter stick against a wall, put tape on top of meter stick, and compare marks for accuracy of internal measurement
-	3. meter stick, steel with engraved marks
+	4. optional: meter stick, steel with engraved marks
+		1. skip this in America.
+It's too hard to find.
+You just need a long straight edge.
-		1. put marked edges of two sticks together so 40cm mark of one meets 60cm mark of other
+		2. put marked edges of two sticks together so 40cm mark of one meets 60cm mark of other
 		2. push ends of both against a wall and check how well marks line up
 		3. repeat with other sticks till you find a match
 		4. buy one of them
-	3. metric measuring tape, 5m
-		1. use a tape whose case length is easily and accurately added to the figure on the tape itself.
-Some measuring tapes are designed to give highly accurate internal measurements, eg, between sills.
-		2. hook tape on end of meter stick and compare marks for accuracy of external measurement
-		3. push end of meter stick against a wall, put tape on top of meter stick, and compare marks for accuracy of internal measurement
 3. mark
-	1. 0.5mm mechanical pencil
+	1. 0.5- mechanical pencil
 	2. ballpoint pen, black or blue ink
 	3. black marker
 	4. straight pin with colored plastic head or masking tape handle
 	5. magnifying glass (even a tiny plastic one works, like the one in a Swiss Army knife)
 4. crease, score, cut
-	1. straight edge 200mm longer than your longest piece will be.
-1-2mm-thick steel is best.
+	1. straight edge 200- longer than your longest piece will be.
+1--2- thick steel is best.
 An aluminum door or window frame member also works well.
-A board less than 12mm thick with a perfectly straight edge (check it!) is fine.
+A board less than 12- thick with a perfectly straight edge (check it!) is fine.
 	2. table knife: use back of tip for creasing
 	3. razor knife with new blade: use for scoring and cutting.
 To score is to cut halfway through thickness of material with razor knife so it remains one piece and folds very easily
 	4. scissors for both paper and fabric
 5. join
 	1. masking tape
 	2. wood glue, unthickened, any grade
-	3. glue syringe, 20-50mL for precise, efficient gluing
+	3. glue syringe, 20--50mL for precise, efficient gluing
 		- available
-			- at kitchen supply shops, with 2-3mm stainless needles
+			- at kitchen supply shops, with 2--3- stainless needles
 			- at discount variety stores (dollar stores, bazars)
 			- at pharmacies.
-Also get a 2mm x 40--50mm needle.
+Also get a 2 x 40--50 needle.
 Perhaps cut off the tip.
-If unavailable, use a cartridge from ballpoint pen, the fat (4-5mm) tapering type.
+If unavailable, use a cartridge from ballpoint pen, the fat (4--5-) tapering type.
 Clean it out and trim it down to point in taper that fits over nipple of syringe
 			- at woodworking shops, with needles
 		- remove needle and plunger.
-Cover nipple with finger and fill from back, leaving 10mm unfilled.
+Cover nipple with finger and fill from back, leaving 10- unfilled.
 Replace plunger barely.
 Point nipple upward and uncover it.
 Wait for air bubble to rise to top.
 Then push plunger in till air is cleared from syringe.
 Replace needle and use.

 ### plans